ale-mouraboni/instagram-login-page/README.md

 <h1 align="center">Instagram</h1>
 <p align="center">A small instagram clone made with HTML and CSS.
-Project developed in the bootcamp HTML Web Developer on the Digital Innovation One platform.
+Project developed in the bootcamp HTML Web Developer on the <strong>Digital Innovation One</strong> platform.
 </br>
 <a href="https://www.digitalinnovation.one">Access Platform</a>
 </p>